ldw129/ldw129/README.md

 - Certified Ethical Hacker &rarr; see more in <a href="https://user-images.githubusercontent.com/78461502/258963279-d76a11e1-bd4d-4fcb-b7e7-e857176b8848.png">here</a>
 - Python is my first programming language learned!
 - 3 years of computing experience thus far (since 2020) &rarr; see more in <a href="https://www.linkedin.com/in/lim-dong-wan-706605218/">here</a>
-- In my free time, I read up on the latest cyber and tech news, watch tutorial videos on networking, programming and cybersecurity, and trying out online cyber courses as well as CTF's and hackathons.
+- In my free time, I read up on the latest cyber and tech news, watch tutorial videos on Computer Networking, Programming and Cybersecurity, and trying out online cyber courses as well as CTF's and hackathons.
 </div>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>